mattiasvillani/BayesLearnCourse/README.md

 * Written lab reports (deadlines given in Athena)
 * Exam (pen and paper + computer)

+The written exam will be in a room with computer access and R will be installed.
+Roughly 1/4 of the exam will be pen-and-paper math problems, and 3/4 computer based problems.
+You will be given the opportunity to submit your lab solutions as a PDF so that they will be available to you during the exam.
+The uploaded lab solutions can be polished, but are only allowed to contain material related to the lab solutions.
+The uploaded lab solutions will be screened before the exam.
+You will also have the following PDF with distributions available during the exam [Distributions from BDA3](/OldExamsSU/DistributionsBDA.pdf).

 Some old exams with solutions:

 - [Old exams](https://github.com/mattiasvillani/BayesLearnCourse/raw/master/OldExamsSU/)